About ISO Tanks

 Isotainers will have a means of both filling and discharging the contents.
 The most common discharge is an outlet located on the bottom of the tank and will allow discharge under gravity.
 (Bottom discharge).
 Most tanks will have a means of pressurising the vessel to facilitate pumping the contents out.
 Some tanks will have a pipe going down from on top of the tank to the bottom inside the tank.
 This facilitates the pressurisation of the tank to allow discharge through this pipe (Top Discharge).

 The bottom discharge outlets of UN type T11 tanks must have at least three independent closures that can stop the flow of any contents.
-2 open/close valves and a screw on cap qualifies as the usual arrangement.
+2 open/close valves and a screw on cap qualifies as the third closure.

 As ISO Tanks are designed to be pressurised there is an air inlet/outlet valve, usually at the top of the tank.